 Yes, babies do sigh a lot in their sleep.
-But a sleep sigh is nothing to worry about as it indicates that your baby’s body is taking care of itself.
-In fact, a sleep sigh is a sign of a healthy sleep pattern (1).
+But a sigh during sleep is nothing to worry about as it indicates a relaxation response, ensuring that your baby’s body is taking care of itself.
+In fact, it is a sign of a healthy sleep pattern (1).

 There has only been limited research on baby sleep sighs and the role they play in the development of babies.
 These studies, however, indicate a few good reasons why babies sigh in sleep.

 - When babies sigh in sleep, this movement aids the lung airways to open up and absorb more oxygen.
-A baby’s lungs are still developing, and his tiny airways may need some support from time to time to work efficiently.
+A baby’s lungs are still developing, and his tiny airways may need some support from time to time to work efficiently (1).

 - Preterm babies tend to sigh more than term babies (5).

-- Babies sigh more during Rapid Eye Movement (REM) sleep.
+- Babies sigh more during Rapid Eye Movement (REM) sleep (6).
 REM sleep is synonymous with an increase in the brain’s activities.
-During this ‘active’ sleep cycle, our bodies are immobile, and our breathing patterns and heart rates become irregular when compared with Non-Rapid Eye Movement (NREM) sleep or ‘quiet’ sleep cycle.
+During this ‘active’ sleep cycle, our bodies are immobile, and our heart and respiratory rates become irregular when compared with Non-Rapid Eye Movement (NREM) sleep or ‘quiet’ sleep cycle.

-- One important factor to consider for better understanding of a baby’s sigh is to know about the apneic pause.
-The pause refers to an interruption of air flow for about a few seconds during normal breathing.
-A sleep sigh in babies can occur with or without apnea.
-During REM, sighs without apnea occur while the opposite is true for NREM sleep cycles.
+- One important factor to consider for a better understanding of a baby’s sigh is to know about the apneic pause.
+The pause refers to an interruption of airflow for about a few seconds during normal breathing.
+A sleep sigh in babies can occur with or without apnea. during various sleep stages.
+During REM, sighs without apnea occur while the opposite is true for non REM sleep cycles.